String of Pearls Plant Care Guide

 Still need help?

-Having trouble with your Hoya Krimson Princess?
+Having trouble with your String of Pearls?
 We are here to help!

 Email us at hello@dirt-witch.com with photos of any issues

-Send us a DM on Instagram @dirtwitch with your questions
+Send us a DM on Instagram@dirtwitchstudio with your questions

-Remember: Hoyas can take time to settle into new homes, but once they do, they're incredibly rewarding collector plants.
-Trust your instincts and observe what your plant is telling you through its leaves!
+Remember: String of Pearls can take a few weeks to adjust to new homes, but once they settle in, they're incredibly rewarding trailing companions.
+Trust your instincts and observe what your plant is telling you through those expressive little pearls!

 Happy growing!